 A state licensing director should expect to receive the following items to ensure that the testing vendor has provided all items necessary to administer a successful testing program:

-Finalized task and knowledge statements reflecting the requirements of each licensed insurance position.
+Final task and knowledge statements reflecting the requirements of each licensed insurance position.

 Content specifications for each licensing examination.